Jiang-Gianni/postgresql-notes/README.md

 create index name on myTable (col1, col2);
 -- Compound for sorting to match the order by create index name on myTable (col1 asc, col2 desc);
+-- In general, an index on (X,Y,Z) will be used for searches on X, (X,Y), and (X,Y,Z) and even (X,Z) but not on Y alone and not on YZ
+-- Index only scan (no table access) if only columns X, Y, Z are retrieved from the select statement.
+The first column X is mandatory
+-- Index order matters, declare column used for equality first, then the others used for ranges to prevent multiple index scans
+-- Compound indexes can be used to also be able to index NULL like any value by adding the constant as the second index column create index name on myTable (nullableColumn, 1);

 -- Partial index and index on expression (must be IMMUTABLE) -- great if the where clause matches the select query